Social Democrats (Denmark): Election results

 The Social Democrats governed Denmark for most of the 20th century, with a few intermissions such as the Conservative People's Party-led government of Poul Schlüter in the 1980s.
 It continued to be Denmark's largest party until 2001 when Anders Fogh Rasmussen's liberal Venstre party gained a landslide victory, becoming the largest party and forming a centre-right government.
+From 2015 and onwards, The Social Democrats have again been the largest party in Denmark.
 The Social Democrats returned to government from 2011 to 2015 and since 2019.